 An Evolving Field

 The field of conflict resolution has transformed from an alternative form of dispute resolution to the mainstream.
-By studying conflict resolution at The Werner Institute at Creighton University, you’ll be on the ground floor of the next development in the field.
+By studying conflict resolution at Creighton University, you’ll be on the ground floor of the next development in the field.

 You’ll learn to balance the needs of diverse groups within ever-changing environments.
 You’ll gain valuable skills such as –